 Unleashing Your Strength with Weighted Dip Belts

 In all honesty, besides wrist straps, my favorite weight training accessory is a weighted dip belt.
 Considering that I use one while training my chest, upper back, and triceps I get plenty of use out of mine.
-I have my own dip belt, as you can’t always trust that your gym will carry one, or it may be being used by somebody else.
+Some gyms will have one or two of these available for members to use, but this isn’t always the case.
+I have my own dip belt, as it’s just nice to know that I don’t have to try finding one at the gym when I need it.

 Of course, you could always try putting a weight between your knees or feet.
 If you’ve tried this, you no doubt know how much of a pain it can be.
 Why not make your life easier and use a belt to easily add weight to.